charles188/ONLINE-TICKET-RESERVATION-SYSTEM/README.md

 CHARLES ODUM,
 MUYIWA

-for thier coure work : CMM004 Software Engineering Project This project is opensource and doen not require any prior permission to edit, alter or implement.
+for their course work : CMM004 Software Engineering Project This project is an opensource and does not require any prior permission to edit, alter or implement.